 Images with a high normalization factor will be highlighted.
 It is wise to review the normalization for all images systematically, with the Back and Next buttons, to make sure that high corrections are not due to some bias or artefact in your experiment.

-Red spots are used for the calculation of the normalization factor, whereas violet spots are not.
+Red spots in the Normalization plot are used for the calculation of the normalization factor, whereas violet spots are not.